Return to the main page

 18-60 %

-Treatment with Albit increased ability of plants to resist increase of temperature in drought conditions.
-So, application of Albit increased heat resistance of wheat under conditions of drought and watering up to 134-160% (100% - untreated control) and 107-153% respectively.
+Treatment with Albit increased the ability of plants to resist high temperature under drought conditions.
+So, application of Albit increased heat resistance of wheat under conditions of drought and watering up to 134-160% (100% - untreated control) and 107-153%, respectively.
 With the lapse of time hot resistance of Albit treated plants increased even more.
+Treatment with Albit also lead to more efficient water consumption of plants: intensity of transpiration of Albit-treated plants decreased more than twice, from 453 to 203 mg of water/g of biomass in one hour under watering, and from 247 to 171 mg of water/g of biomass in one hour under drought conditions.

-As it was found in trials, ability of Albit to provide high yields under drought c onditions depends on both activation of plant’s biochemical mechanisms of drought resistance (hot resistance, water retention ability) and improvement of rootage.
+As it was found in trials, ability of Albit to provide high yields under drought conditions depends on both activation of plant’s biochemical mechanisms of drought resistance (hot resistance, water retention ability) and improvement of rootage.

-Ability of Albit to increase drought resistance of plants was practically confirmed on different agricultures (cereals, sugar beet, sunflower, vegetables).
-Due to this property, Albit provides considerable yield increase even under conditions of drought and high temperature, when effect of other chemical and biological compounds becomes negligible.
-It was demonstrated in tests of Kurgan Institute of Grain Growing (1998), All-Russia Institute Agrochemistry (1997-1998), Tuva regional plant protection station and others, carried out in different regions of Russia where drought is common thing (forest-steppe zone of Siberia) and in other regions in drought years.
-In dry 2003, farmers of Krasnodar kray due to using of Albit managed to get the same yield as in normal 2002 (50-70 centners/hectare).
+Ability of Albit to increase drought resistance of plants was confirmed in practice on different agricultures (cereals, sugar beet, sunflower, vegetables).
+Due to this feature, Albit provides considerable yield increase even under conditions of drought and high temperature, when effect of other chemical and biological products becomes negligible.
+It was demonstrated in tests of Kurgan Institute of Grain Growing (1998), All-Russia Institute of Agrochemistry (1997-1998), Tuva Regional Plant Protection Station (2001) and others, carried out in different regions of Russia where drought is common (forest-steppe zone of Siberia) and in other regions in drought years.

-According to data of Kurgan Institute of Grain Growing, even in extremely drought summer of 1998, Albit treatment provided spring wheat yield increase of 2.3 centners/hectare (19.8%), whereas treatment with chemical seed treatment agent based on a.i. tiabendazole and flutriafol did not give any effect.
-Analogously in trials of Kurgan regional plant protection station (2000) in farm Lebyazhevskoe, the biological effectiveness of Albit against root rots of wheat was 83% and yield increase was 2 centners/hectare (16.7%) despite extremely adverse conditions (slow and cold spring, hot and drought first half of summer).
+According to data of Kurgan Research Institute of Grain Growing, even in extremely drought summer of 1998, Albit treatment provided spring wheat yield increase of 2.3 c/ha (19.8%), whereas treatment with chemical seed treatment agent based on a.i. tiabendazole and flutriafol did not give any effect.
+Analogously in trials of Kurgan Regional Plant Protection Station (2000) in farm Lebyazhevskoe, the biological efficacy of Albit against root rots of wheat was 83% and yield increase was 2 c/ha (16.7%) despite extremely adverse conditions (slow and cold spring, hot and drought first half of summer).

-In trials of Penza regional plant protection station on spring wheat and barley (1998), there were no precipitations for two months - from sowing till EC stage 71-72 while the temperature was 30-32 °C. But anyway, Albit-treated plants (comparing to control set) had more intensive coloration, higher stem density and no cases of ear emptiness.
+In trials of Penza regional plant protection station on spring wheat and barley (1998), there were no precipitations for two months - from sowing till EC stage 71-72 while the temperature was 30-32°C. But anyway, Albit-treated plants (comparing to control set) had more intensive coloration, higher stem density and no cases of ear emptiness.

 • Trials of All-Russia Institute of Vegetable Selection and Seed Breeding were performed in 2001 and 2003.
-2001 was drought in Moscow region, but in this year the average yield increase over control (for vegetables) was 4-30% higher than in normal 2003;
+2001 was drought, in Moscow region, but in this year the average yield increase over control (for vegetables) was 4-30% higher than in normal 2003;

 • In trial of Institute of Plant Physiology of RAS (2000), Albit treatment accompanied with watering provided yield increase of 13-17% over control, whereas yield increase without watering was 50-195% over control;

 • In field trials of All-Russia Institute of Leguminous and Groat Crops, presowing treatment of pea seeds var.
-Orlus, Truzhenik and Vega provided additional yield of 9.4-14.7% in dry 2002, whereas in normal 2001 it was only 7.9-9.3%;
+Orlus Truzhenik and Vega provided additional yield of 9.4-14.7% in dry 2002, whereas in normal 2001 it was only 7.9-9.3%;

 • In trials of All-Russia Institute of Agrochemistry and Ryazan Regional Plant Protection Station, Albit presowing treatment of spring wheat provided the average yield increase of 23.8% in dry 1998, and only 13.6% in normal 1997.

-In further trials in different regions of Russia, it was established that besides drought and high temperature resistance, Albit also improves resistance to other stresses (temperature changes, light frosts, overmoistening, chemical stresses caused by pesticides, etc.).
-Thus, increase of drought resistance is a particular case of antistress activity of Albit .
 In medical terms, stress is the disruption of homeostasis through physical or psychological stimuli.
 Under influence of different adverse factors, organism responds with similar biochemical changes directed to overcoming of these factors through appropriate adaptation.
 The term 'stress' in this context was coined by Austro-Canadian endocrinologist Hans Selye in 1936 with regard to humans and animals, but now it is being used more widely with regard to animals, plants, microorganisms and ecosystems.
 Factors inflicted stress were called ‘stressors’.
 Albit helps plants to adapt to adverse environmental conditions, therefore it may be called adaptogen or antistressor.

-Albit is effective for overcoming of:
+In general, Albit is effective for overcoming of the following stress factors:

 Especially pronounced antistress activity of Albit can be seen at foliar spraying of winter cereals in EC stages 20-29 (tillering).
-Plants weakened by winter, herbicides and root rots respond to Albit with dramatic yield increase (up to 10 centners/hectare under field conditions).
+Plants weakened by winter, herbicides and root rots respond to Albit with dramatic yield increase (up to 10 c/ha under field conditions).

 Print version